awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-middleware.md

 ## Adding the Middleware to Your Application \(Django\)<a name="xray-sdk-python-adding-middleware-django"></a>

 Add the middleware to the `MIDDLEWARE` list in your `settings.py` file\.
-The X\-Ray middleware should be the first line in your `settings.py` file to to ensure that requests that fail in other middleware are recorded\.
+The X\-Ray middleware should be the first line in your `settings.py` file to ensure that requests that fail in other middleware are recorded\.

 **Example settings\.py \- X\-Ray SDK for Python middleware**